jqwik-team/jqwik/documentation/src/docs/user-guide.template.md

 There is a
 [`@StatisticsReport`](/docs/${docsVersion}/javadoc/net/jqwik/api/statistics/StatisticsReport.html)
 annotation that allows to change statistics report formats or to even switch it off.
+The annotation can be used on property methods or on container classes.

 The `value` attribute is of type [StatisticsReportMode.OFF](/docs/${docsVersion}/javadoc/net/jqwik/api/statistics/StatisticsReport.StatisticsReportMode.html) and can have one of:

 - __`STANDARD`__: Use jqwik's standard reporting format.
 This is used anyway